Canon M100 vs Sony A6500

-The Canon EOS M100 and the Sony Alpha A6500 are two digital cameras that were announced, respectively, in August 2017 and October 2016.
+The Canon EOS M100 and the Sony Alpha A6500 are two digital cameras that were revealed to the public, respectively, in August 2017 and October 2016.
 Both the M100 and the A6500 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably larger (11 percent) than the Canon M100.
 Moreover, the A6500 is substantially heavier (50 percent) than the M100.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the M100 does not feature any corresponding weather-sealing.